How to Clean Your Cat’s or Dog’s Ears

-Be sure to first speak with your veterinarian.
-They will be able to point you toward the best cleaning solution for your pet’s needs.
-Use only ear cleansers recommended by your vet.
+- A veterinarian-recommended ear cleanser for dogs or cats.
+Your vet will be able to point you toward the best cleaning solution for your pet’s needs.

 - Treats and praise to reward good behavior

-To properly clean your cat’s or dog’s ears, follow these five easy steps:
+To clean your pet’s ears, follow these steps:

 - With one hand, gently pull your pet’s ear flap up and angle it slightly back toward the top of the head.
 This will help straighten the ear canal.